-Note 1.3 - Assumptions Made about the Future and Other Major Sources of Estimation Uncertainty
+1.4 Future Assumptions and Other Major Sources of Estimation Uncertainty

-The Statement of Accounts contains estimated figures that are based on assumptions made by the authority about the future or that are otherwise uncertain.
+The Statement of Accounts contains estimated figures that are based on assumptions made about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
-However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.
+However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates

 The largest area of estimation included within the Accounts is in staff related costs.
 These include calculations for overtime, bonuses, accumulated absences, early retirement costs and other one off payments.
 A greater level of estimation has been used this year for the first time in order to achieve more timely information.
-All estimations have been checked retrospectively and only those found to materially impact on the accounts have been amended
+All estimations have been checked retrospectively and only those found to materially impact on the accounts have been amended.